Hxueit/Devil-Connection-Screenshot-Tool/README.md

 - To edit collapsed fields (`record`, `_tap_effect`, `initialVars`, etc.), first check “Unfold All / Expand Horizontally”

 #### Variable Name Display
-- When “Show Variable Names” is checked, the actual variable path (e.g., `memory.name`, `endings`, etc.) is shown next to each item, making it easy to locate values in the save file
+- When "Show Variable Names" is checked, the actual variable path (e.g., `memory.name`, `endings`, etc.) is shown next to each item, making it easy to locate values in the save file

+#### Change Notifications (Toast)
+- When the `DevilConnection_sf.sav` save file is modified externally, notifications are automatically displayed
+- Shows real-time change details (variable names and value changes)

+### Q: Why is there no feature to read/edit the `DevilConnection_tyrano_data.sav` save file?
+- A: This save file is generally too large for the current tkinter architecture to handle.
+If you need to edit it, you can manually URL decode it.

 ### Q: What is this tool actually useful for?
 A: It doesn't have huge practical value.
 The most useful parts are probably quickly checking sticker counts and NEO value, and easily importing/exporting gallery screenshots.
 You can also import an image, edit it in-game, then extract it again—just for fun.